ibm-cloud-docs/key-protect/st-init-cli.md

 You can get the endpoint by issuing: `ibmcloud resource service-instance <\kp-instance-id\> --output json | jq -r '.[].extensions.endpoints'`.
 {: tip}

-Save the full endpoint as an environment variable by issuing:
+Save the full endpoint as an environment variable by issuing two commands on one of three supported operating systems.

-Using [macOS]{: tag-macos}:
+For [macOS]{: tag-macos}:

 ```{: pre}
 export KP_TARGET_ADDR=<ST_INSTANCE_ENDPOINT>